ethereum/devp2p/discv5/discv5-theory.md

 ### Redundancy of enrs in NODES responses and connectivity status assumptions about Relay and Bob

+Often the same peers get passed around in NODES responses by different peers.
+The chance of seeing a peer received in a NODES response again in another NODES response is high as kbuckets favour long lived connections to new ones [^4].
+This makes the need for a storing back up relays for peers small.

+Apart from the state that is saved by not storing more than the last peer to send us an ENR as its potential relay, the longer time that has passed since a peer sent us an ENR, the less guarantee we have that the peer is in fact connected to the owner of that ENR and hence of its ability to relay.

 [EIP-778]: ../enr.md
 [identity scheme]: ../enr.md#record-structure
 [message packet]: ./discv5-wire.md#ordinary-message-packet-flag--0